 Not checking your super

 There are some good reasons to periodically check on the state of your superannuation fund.
 The first is to ensure your current employer is making their legally obligated contributions on your behalf.
-Secondly, when you’re nudging middle age, it’s wise to be thinking about how much super you’ll need to comfortably retire on, so you consider ‘salary sacrificing’ or other possibilities to top up your retirement nest egg.
+Secondly, when you’re approaching middle age, it’s wise to be thinking about how much super you’ll need to comfortably retire on.
+Consider ‘salary sacrificing’ or other possibilities to top up your retirement nest egg.

 Failing to explore investment ideas so your money works harder